mischah/michael-kuehnel.de/_posts/2014-09-01-welcome-first-post.md

 1. Incredibly easy to modify without using Ruby.
 In fact  you don’t see any ruby code in your local installation.
 1. Used by Github pages which makes deployment easy as never before.

 Let’s talk about deployment.
-In case your a using a Github repository called username.github.io it’s dead simple like pushing your master branch to that remote:
+In case you are using a Github repository called username.github.io it’s dead simple as pushing your master branch to that remote:

 ```bash
 $ git push origin master